 To apply for Federal Student Aid, Oklahoma state grants, and other need-based aid, you must complete the Free Application for Federal Student Aid (FAFSA) for each school year you are enrolled.
 You are encouraged to complete this application as soon as possible after it becomes available on October 1 preceding the school year.
 This application uses a federal calculation to determine your family's ability to pay for your education.
 After you complete the FAFSA, you will receive a Student Aid Report (SAR) with your results, including your Expected Family Contribution (EFC).
 The EFC is the figure the Financial Aid Office uses to determine how much and what types of aid you may be eligible to receive.
 Please review your SAR to make sure the information is correct.
 If you listed Francis Tuttle as a school on your FAFSA, we will receive the same information that was on your SAR.
 The school code for Francis Tuttle is 015702.
 For information on how to complete the FAFSA through the FAFSA Mobile App, we encourage you to watch this video.

 After review of your FAFSA results, the Financial Aid Office will send you a letter requesting any additional documents (e.g., signed tax returns, W-2's, etc.) required.
 If any corrections need to be made, the Financial Aid Office will update your FAFSA and determine your eligibility for Federal Student Aid and state grants.
 The Financial Aid Office will provide you with an Award Notification that shows all the financial aid you are eligible to receive.

 Your award notification will provide you with the award amounts and the estimated payment period dates that your financial aid covers.
-Francis Tuttle participates in several grant and scholarship programs and the Federal Work-Study program, but we do not offer student or parent loans.
-Please click here for more information about the types of financial aid you may be eligible to receive.
+Francis Tuttle participates in several grant and scholarship programs, but we do not offer Federal Work-Study or student or parent loans.
+See more information about the types of financial aid you may be eligible to receive.

 General Eligibility Requirements